SML 543

 Please note that the video tutorial does not cover all aspects of Python; rather the focus is on the key aspects of the language required for the course.

 Additional resources: A repository of good tutorials can be found here.
-For the W3 Schools tutorial, I recommend working through it up to Classes/Objects.
-You might also consider attending a Wintersession course on Python.
+For the W3 Schools tutorial, You might also take a look at Princeton Research Computing's offerings, as they feature mini-courses on Python at various times throughout the year.

 Schedule of Topics